Priming & starting the engine

 problem temporarily enough to start the engine and launch.
 If the priming lever is held down too long, causing fuel to go everywhere, it does not matter because the fuel will harmlessly

 accumulate in the airbox and/or run out of it.
 The engine will not flood.
 Most pilots do not prime the engine long enough.

 If there is a foam-type filter in the air box, the

 system will be more sensitive to flooding, even with this technique.
 If there is enough fuel that has flooded into the filter, the fuel vapor can saturate the space inside the filter so

 that the engine acts like it is flooded.
-In such a case, you may have to be more careful experimenting with the number of seconds needed to hold down the primer lever.
+In such a case, you may have to be more careful experimenting with the number of seconds needed to hold down the priming lever.

-For the Minari and others with a vertical carburetor, hold the primer lever down
+For the Minari and others with a vertical carburetor, hold the priming lever down

 for about 5 seconds.
 This assumes that the fuel system is purged of air.
 If does have air or bubbles, hold the lever down to complete the purge and then another 3-5 seconds.
 It is